Ekaterina Alexandrova vs. Yanina Wickmayer: Prediction and Match Betting Odds | Hana Bank Korea Open

 Ekaterina Alexandrova vs. Yanina Wickmayer Trends and Insights

-- Alexandrova has played 21.4 games per match in her 54 matches over the past year (across all court types).
+- In her 54 matches over the past year across all court types, Alexandrova has played an average of 21.4 games.

 - In her 30 matches on hard courts over the past 12 months, Alexandrova has played an average of 21.5 games.

-- In the past year, Wickmayer has played 20 total matches (across all court types), winning 52.6% of the games.
-She averages 19.4 games per match and 9.5 games per set.
+- In her 20 matches in the past 12 months across all court surfaces, Wickmayer is averaging 19.4 games per match and winning 52.6% of those games.

-- In 14 matches on hard courts in the past year, Wickmayer has averaged 17.9 games per match and 9.7 games per set, winning 52.2% of those games.
+- Wickmayer is averaging 17.9 games per match and 9.7 games per set in 14 matches on hard courts in the past year.

-- Alexandrova and Wickmayer have not matched up against each other since 2015.
+- Dating back to 2015, Alexandrova and Wickmayer have not competed against each other.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.